mcdemarco/dotgraph/README.md

 Stray or misplaced nodes can result from the omit tags setting, or from duplicate passage names or other linking issues.

-The layout <b>engine</b> options change the graph style; some options are slower than the default ("dot").
+The layout engine options change the graph style; some options are slower than the default ("dot").
 Some options are only supported under the "dot" engine, such as clustering by tag and choosing the graph direction (the arrows).
+You can find a [brief description (PDF)](https://graphviz.gitlab.io/_pages/pdf/dot.1.pdf) of the engines and fuller documentation for each one on GraphViz's [documentation page](https://graphviz.org/documentation/).

 The image format is SVG.